Theatre

 • All performances begin promptly at 7:30pm unless otherwise noted

-• There will be no reserved seating
+• There will be no reserved seating in the Blackbox Theatre

 • Questions?
 Please contact Chelsea Richards at chelsea.richards@utahtech.edu